-Android Studio makes it easy to create Android apps for various form factors, such as handsets, tablets, TV, and Wear devices.
-This page shows you how to start a new Android app project or import an existing project.
+Android Studio makes it easy to create Android apps for various form factors, such as phones, tablets, TVs, and Wear devices.
+This page explains how to start a new Android app project or import an existing project.

-If you don't have a project opened, Android Studio shows the Welcome screen, where you can create a new project by clicking Start a new Android Studio project.
+If you don't have a project opened, create a new project by clicking Start a new Android Studio project on the Android Studio Welcome screen.

 If you do have a project opened, create a new project by selecting File > New > New Project from the main menu.

-In the Choose your project screen that appears, you can select the type of project you want to create from categories of device form factors, which are shown as tabs near the top of the wizard.
-For example, figure 1 shows a project with a basic Android Activity for a phone and tablet selected.
+In the New Project screen that appears, you can select the type of project you want to create from categories of device form factors, shown in the Templates pane.
+For example, figure 1 shows the project templates for phone and tablet.

-By selecting the type of project you want to create, Android Studio can include sample code and resources to help you get started.
+Selecting the type of project you want to create lets Android Studio include sample code and resources in your project to help you get started.

 Configure your project

-The next step is to configure some settings and create your new project, as described below and shown in figure 2.
-If you're creating a Native C++ project, you can learn more about the options you need to configure by reading Create a new project with C/C++ support.
+The next step in creating your project is to configure some settings, as shown in figure 2.
+If you're creating a Native C++ project, read Create a new project with C/C++ support to learn more about the options you need to configure.

 - Specify the Name of your project.